pghvlaans/wclock/README.md

 * `sed`
 * A POSIX-compliant shell, or any other shell with a POSIX compliance mode

 In addition, `gzip` is an installation dependency.
-These packages should be included on almost any GNU/Linux installation.
+These packages should be included on almost any Linux installation with GNU tools. (`wclock` also works on GNU Hurd, interestingly enough.)

 *Compatibility*